Hydrogen and Helium atoms in strong magnetic fields: Introduction

 \section{Introduction}

 The motivation to study atoms in magnetic fields of strength beyond the perturbative regime was in a large part due to the discovery of such fields being present in white dwarf stars \cite{Kemp1970, Angel1978, Angel1981} and neutron stars \cite{Trumper1977,Trumper1978}.
 The most commonly observed neutron stars - pulsars, have been observed to have magnetic fields on the order of - G \cite{Ruder94}.
 Magnetars \cite{DT1992}, which are strongly magnetized neutron stars, can have magnetic field strengths well in excess of G. White dwarf stars on the other hand have somewhat less extreme fields, albeit still high, - G \cite{Ruder94}.
-At the high field strengths observed in these compact objects, the electron cyclotron energy of an atom becomes greater than the corresponding Coulomb potential energy, i.e. \cite{Ruder94}.
-Here, is the cyclotron frequency.
-Thus, a Zeeman-type perturbative treatment of the field \cite{Landau} is not possible.
-The structure of atoms in both instances however, is considerably altered from the low field case.
-At high field strengths, spherical symmetry of the atom is broken and the atom is stretched along the field, however, azimuthal symmetry remains intact and thus it has been observed that it is more convenient to model the atom in cylindrical coordinates \cite{Ruder94}.
+At such high field strengths a Zeeman-type perturbative treatment of the field \cite{Landau} is not possible.
+The structure of atoms is considerably altered from the low field case.